NoxLeg3nd/RATBV-App/README.md

 # RATBV App 🚌

 An unofficial mobile app for the RATBV public transport network in Brașov, Romania.
-Browse bus and trolleybus routes, view stop lists, switch directions, and check timetables — all from your phone, offline.
+Browse bus and trolleybus routes, view stop lists, switch directions, and check timetables all from your phone, without the need for an internet connection.

 Built with Expo and React Native using official GTFS data from RATBV S.A.